A dog wearing a warm, waterproof coat stays dry while walking in the rain.

 Now for the "warm" part.
 A waterproof shell is essential for staying dry, but it won't do much for warmth on its own.
 That’s where insulation comes in.
 You’ll typically see soft fleece linings or synthetic fills, similar to what’s in our own winter jackets.
 The right amount of insulation depends on your dog's breed, natural coat, and age.
 A husky might only need a waterproof shell on a chilly day, while a short-haired vizsla will need a thick, insulated layer to stay comfortable.
 The goal is to trap their body heat, providing the valuable protection they need during colder months without causing them to overheat.

-Key Features of a Great Waterproof Dog Coat
+5 Must-Have Features for a Waterproof Dog Coat

 When you start shopping for a dog coat, the options can feel endless.
 But not all jackets are created equal, especially when you need one that’s both waterproof and warm.
 A great coat goes beyond just looking cute; it’s a piece of technical gear designed to keep your best friend comfortable and protected from the elements.
 The difference between a good coat and a great one often comes down to the details that ensure true performance in wet and cold weather.